Our newly refurbished lobby

 A new tattoo painting above the balcony area is presented as a mirror of the close relationship of the hotel with natural heritage and its surroundings.
 One of the first ever Cedar of Lebanon trees imported into England still stands in the grounds of the Oatlands Park Hotel that remains surrounded by green areas and the Broadwater lake.
 The existing glazed dome, which already brings large amounts of light into the lobby, motivated the design team of 4M to bring nature inside the building, presenting it as a greenhouse which welcomes the visitor into the hotel.

-The historic hotel facade remains intact and retains the character of the listed building and grounds, which is included in the register of Gardens and Parks of special historic interest.
+The historic hotel facade remains intact and retains the character of the listed building and grounds.
+This was included in the register of Gardens and Parks of special historic interest.
 Historic aspects of the hotel including the refurbished glass ceiling, the entrance Hall and the Mulberry Restaurant all remain.
 We are working closely with Emma Adams, a local heritage planning expert and SSA Architects to ensure that we exalt the spirit of the hotel, while anchoring the establishment ﬁrmly in the 21st century so that the legend may live on.

 About the companies